 Low Mortgage Rates

 FHA loans tend to have very competitive interest rates, even for consumers with less than perfect credit.
 This makes it an excellent choice for borrowers who may have a difficult time qualifying for other programs.
-The fully amortizing fixed rate options provide the security of a fixed rate throughout the loan term, while the 5/1 hybrid adjustable rate mortgage offers an extremely low rate during the introductory period which can adjust higher in future years.
+The fully amortizing fixed rate options provide the security of a fixed rate throughout the loan term.

 Who is eligible for an FHA Loan?

 Eligibility will be determined by examining the borrowers’ income, assets, liabilities, and credit history and score, as well as the market value and condition of the property to be financed.

 - Borrower must intend to live in the home as his or her primary residence